rz1027/rz1027.github.io/blog/ipsec-fortigate-linux-7-2023.md

 Strongswan has 2 important files:

-*`/etc/ipsec.conf`
+1.`/etc/ipsec.conf`
-Whic will have snippets of this form:
+Which will have snippets of this form:

 ```shell
 conn snt